-Mexico is the second largest economy in Latin America in terms of nominal GDP, and thereby a key consumer market in the region, with a population of over 123.4mn people as of December 2017.
-Over the period 2012-2017, the retail trade sector performed ...View more details
+Colombia is the fourth largest economy in Latin America in terms of nominal GDP, and the third largest in the region by population, with 49.8mn people as of December 2018.
+Over the period 2013-2018, the wholesale, retail & repair sector performed ...View more details

 In 2018, written premiums in Colombia rose by 4.9% nominally, 1.7% y/y in real terms, its lowest growth rate since 2013.
 At the same time, the rise of the value of written premiums for 2018 was estimated at about 2% in real terms globally, according ...View more details